Golden (Huntrix song): Commercial performance

 In addition to the film's successful soundtrack, "Golden" attained individual commercial success worldwide, charting on various national record charts and garnering millions of streams.
 The song reached number one on both the Billboard Global 200 and the Billboard Global Excl.
-US charts during the week of July 19, holding the top position for a total of fifteen non-consecutive weeks between July 19 – November 15.
+US charts during the week of July 19, holding the top position for a total of eighteen non-consecutive weeks between July 19 – December 13.

 North America

 According to Billboard, "Golden" garnered seven million U.S. streams from June 27 to June 30, a 272% increase from the same period during the previous week.
 In the first week of July 2025, the song debuted at number 81 on the U.S. Billboard Hot 100 and number 63 on the Canadian Hot 100.
 Two weeks later, the song entered the top ten of both charts.
 The song later rose to number one in both countries.
-Billboard noted that this was a milestone in multiple categories, as Huntr/x is the first in the U.S. to reach number one "for all-women collectives of three or more members" since Destiny's Child with "Bootylicious" in 2001, the first fictional act to reach number one since "We Don't Talk About Bruno" in 2022, and Golden' is the ninth song associated with Korean pop to conquer the Hot 100" as well as "the first by female lead vocalists"; Vulture highlighted that those eight other K-pop songs had either been BTS songs or solos by BTS members.
+Billboard noted that this was a milestone in multiple categories, as Huntrix is the first in the U.S. to reach number one "for all-women collectives of three or more members" since Destiny's Child with "Bootylicious" in 2001, the first fictional act to reach number one since "We Don't Talk About Bruno" in 2022, and Golden' is the ninth song associated with Korean pop to conquer the Hot 100" as well as "the first by female lead vocalists"; Vulture highlighted that those eight other K-pop songs had either been BTS songs or solos by BTS members.
 In its fifth non-consecutive week at number one on the Hot 100, the song surpassed The Chipmunks' "The Chipmunk Song" and The Archies' "Sugar, Sugar" (both of which spent four weeks atop in 1958 and 1969 respectively) to become the longest-leading hit by an animated act.

 On July 3, the song reached number two on the US Spotify daily chart, with the BBC highlighting how it "surpass[ed] Blackpink as the highest-charting female K-pop group".
-Five days later, on July 8, "Golden" topped the US Spotify daily chart, causing Huntr/x to become the first female K-pop group to have a song do so.
+Five days later, on July 8, "Golden" topped the US Spotify daily chart, causing Huntrix to become the first female K-pop group to have a song do so.
 The song debuted at number 7 on the US Streaming Songs chart – "Golden" is the first song "credited to a fictional act (Huntr/x) to reach the top 10 in the Streaming Songs tally's 12-year history" and "also the first song from an animated film to reach the Streaming Songs top 10 since tracks from Encanto (2021) were on the list.